ariaieboy/caprover-sdk/README.md

 Because of this, we can't guarantee that this SDK will work with all versions of the `Caprover`.

-We will test each release of [`Caprover-Sdk`](https://github.com/ariaieboy/caprover-sdk) with the latest version of the `Caprover`, and we only guarantee that this package will work to the newest version.
+We will test each release of [`Caprover-Sdk`](https://github.com/ariaieboy/caprover-sdk) with the latest version of the `Caprover`, and we only guarantee that this package will work with the newest version.

 The latest release is tested with [v1.10.1](https://github.com/caprover/caprover/releases/tag/v1.10.1) of the `Caprover` .